 The Centre includes two Pre-Prep rooms, two rooms for the 3 and 4-year-old children, a large common area, meeting room and specially designed play areas.

-In the same year, the sports field was covered with all-weather artificial turf which allows for the inclusion of tennis and netball courts and soccer/hockey practice pitches.
+In 2009, the sports field was covered with all-weather artificial turf which allows for the inclusion of tennis and netball courts and soccer/hockey practice pitches.
 Beneath the field are water tanks with a storage capacity of 100,000 litres.

 State-of-the-art facilities for the future

-These developments are part of a much larger strategic plan involving the creation of an innovative, purpose-built, three level learning centre, incorporating new science facilities (with a Critical Incident space), a Middle School learning area, and a Knowledge Exchange which will house the resource centre, audio visual and information technology services.
-Designed to enhance 21st century approaches to learning and teaching, with their emphasis on both individual and collaborative work and the use of mobile technologies, this next stage in Strathcona’s growth will ensure that the School remains at the forefront of best educational practice.
+As part of a much larger strategic plan to ensure that Strathcona remains at the forefront of best educational practice, an innovative, purpose-built, three level learning centre is currently nearing completion on site.
+It will incorporate flexible 21st Century science facilities, a Middle School (Year 7 and 8) learning area, and a Knowledge Exchange housing the resource centre, audio visual and information technology services.
+Designed to enhance 21st century approaches to learning and teaching – with their emphasis on both individual and collaborative work and the use of mobile technologies – this building represents the next stage in Strathcona’s growth.